-Two (2) of the four (4) scallop drag licenses available will be awarded to individuals between the age of 18-30 and two (2) scallop drag licenses will be awarded to individuals 31 years of age or older.
+Two (2) scallop dive licenses available will be awarded to individuals between the age of 18-30 and two (2) scallop dive licenses will be awarded to individuals 31 years of age or older.

 No. All fees are non-refundable and it is the responsibility of the applicant to review the eligibility criteria to make sure they are eligible before entering.

 No. Under the eligibility criteria, if you already hold a scallop drag or scallop dive license, you are not eligible to enter the lottery.